 - The need to organise Nigerian shippers in order to strengthen their bargaining position vis-à-vis the carriers (shipping lines/Agencies) and address the imbalance in the bargaining positions of the two parties, and generally provide a level playing field for them;

 - The need to protect, generally, Nigeria's Cargo Interest in shipping & international trade from abuse and exploitation;

 - The need to ensure Cargo Tariff Structures are fair, equitable & reasonably stable;

 - The need to provide Researched Inputs to Federal Government policies on shipping & international trade.

 TRADE SCENARIO: BALANCE HEAVILY TITLED IN FAVOUR OF DEVELOPED NATIONS & MULTINATIONAL SERVICE PROVIDERS

-Basically, the responsibility of Nigerian Shipper’ Council is to ensure:
+Basically, the responsibility of Nigerian Shippers’ Council is to ensure:

 (i) Efficient and timely delivery of shipping services to the importers and exporters by the shipping services providers under the most economical arrangements;

 (ii) Moderation and Stabilization of costs (freight rates, port charges, local shipping charges, haulage charges etc.);